 SUNSET BEACH VIEWS ON THE CLIFF FOR UNDER $40: Pasific Beach Cottages

 If I had a higher budget in Senggigi, this would be the place I would have booked.
-It’s located on the cliffside near Senggigi Beach, where you can catch views from your balcony or the pool.
+It’s located on the coast near Senggigi Beach, where you can catch views from your balcony or the pool.
 In terms of value, this is as good as you’ll find in perhaps all of Lombok.

 TIP: If you’re arriving from the airport, I’d recommend booking a pre-arranged private transfer to your accommodation.
 This will save you having to pay ridiculous prices coming out of the airport gate.

-Got Some Insights? – Waterfalls in Lombok Recommendations
+Got Some Insights? – Lombok Waterfall Recommendations

-Do you have any recommendations for other waterfalls in Lombok?
+Do you have any recommendations for other waterfalls on Lombok?
 I know that there are several more hidden away and I’d love to know about them.
 Feel free to shoot me a message or leave a comment below to help out other travelers if you happen to stumble upon an epic Lombok waterfall gem!